tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : The signature algorithm of the Credential key pair, where the type SignatureScheme is as defined in {{RFC8446}}.
 This is expected to be the same as the sender's CertificateVerify.algorithm (as described in {{validating-a-delegated-credential}}).
-Only signature algorithms allowed for use in CertificateVerify messages are allowed.
+Only signature algorithms allowed for use in CertificateVerify messages are allowed (as described in {{RFC8446}} Section 11).
 When using RSA, the public key MUST NOT use the rsaEncryption OID.
 As a result, the following algorithms are not allowed for use with delegated credentials: rsa_pss_rsae_sha256, rsa_pss_rsae_sha384, rsa_pss_rsae_sha512.